-Α В Sophia counts in her head and repeats the experiment five times.
-Accurate Not reliable Alice counts using a stopwatch and does not repeat the experiment.
-Not accurate Reliable Amir counts in his head and does not repeat the experiment.
-Accurate Reliable Hong counts using a stopwatch and repeats the experiment five times.
-Not accurate Not reliable
+В Α Sophia counts in her head and repeats Accurate the experiment five times.
+Not reliable Not accurate Alice counts using a stopwatch and does not repeat the experiment.
+Reliable Accurate Amir counts in his head and does not Reliable repeat the experiment.
+Hong counts using a stopwatch and Not accurate repeats the experiment five times.
+Not reliable